-NOTES: Prerequisites for the Physics Major include Math 3, 8, 13, and 23, and Physics 13 and 14 (or 15 and 16).
+NOTES: Prerequisites for the Physics Major include Math 3, 8, 13, and 22 or 23 or 24, as well as Physics 13 and 14 (or 15 and 16).

 Physics 13-14 is available fall-winter or winter-spring.
-Math 8 is a co-requisite for Physics 13, so the fall-winter offering minimally requires placement into Math 8, and the winter-spring offering requires taking Math 3 in the Fall Term (for those without placement into Math 8).
-Note that in 18W, Physics 13 will be offered both in a traditional lecture section (in the 11-hour) and also in an experimental 'studio' version (in the 3A).
+Math 8 is a co-requisite for Physics 13, so the fall-winter offering minimally requires placement in Math 8, and the winter-spring offering requires taking Math 3 in the Fall Term (for those without placement in Math 8).
+Note that in 19W, Physics 13 will be offered both in a traditional lecture section (in the 11-hour) and also in an experimental 'studio' version (in the 10A).

-Physics 15-16 is available fall-winter only.
-It is for students who took calculus-based classical mechanics in high school.
+Physics 15 is available fall and winter; Physics 16 is available winter and spring.
+NOTE: Physics 15-16 is for students who took calculus-based classical mechanics in high school.
 It requires a placement exam given on-line during Orientation.

-Physics 3 is available summer or fall and Physics 4 winter or spring.
+Physics 3 is available summer, fall or winter and Physics 4 winter or spring.
 Pre-health and non-physical science majors often take these courses after the first year, sometimes starting with the sophomore summer.
 Astronomy majors may also take Physics 3 and 4 through Physics 13/14 is preferable.